geneb/ScarletDME/README.md

 Before you build ScarletDME, you should create a user named "qmsys" and a group named "qmuser".
 Make sure you add the qmuser group to any user that will be using ScarletDME, /including/ the "root" and "qmsys" users!
+This is now done for you in the dev branch.

 ** see info/setup.txt for details on creating the needed users & groups.